100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 Before defining actions we need to install one more (maybe two) packages.
 We need a package for sending requests to the server.
 I'm using [`axios`](https://github.com/axios/axios) package.

-One more package, that is optional, I like to add toast notifications.
+One more package, that is optional.
+I like to add toast notifications.
 For this I'm using [`react-toastify`](https://github.com/fkhadra/react-toastify).
 It is optional and you can add a different way to display notifications.

 The package installation command: